-- A SCSA test result is very consistent over time.
-The SCSA is more consistent than a semen analysis.
-Some things can cause an abnormal test, however, such as a high fever or certain medications.
+- An SCSA test result is very consistent over time.
+The SCSA is more consistent than semen analysis.
+However, some things can cause an abnormal test, such as a high fever or certain medications.
 Certain steps in preparing to do the test can affect the results of the SCSA.

-- The best evidence to date suggests that men with an abnormally high percentage of sperm with DNA fragmentation, have a pregnancy rate similar to men with a normal percentage of sperm DNA fragmentation when using techniques such as IVF.
+- The best evidence to date suggests that men with an abnormally high percentage of sperm with DNA fragmentation have a pregnancy rate similar to men with a normal percentage of sperm DNA fragmentation when using techniques such as IVF with ICSI.

 If you want to learn more about your real fertility potential, then talk to our andrologists with absolute discretion!